mediacloud/story-indexer/docker/README.md

     docker service ls --filter name=<STACK>_

-To check that containers are not failing and being restarted, after a few minutes check `docker ps` output.
+To check that containers are not failing and being restarted, after a few minutes check `docker ps` output; `docker ps -a` will show `Exited` for containers that have terminated.

 A development deploy will fetch 5000 articles once
 (no restart at midnight GMT)

+To scale or stop a single service:

+    docker service scale SERVICE=NUMBER

 To remove your stack: